simoneperazzoli/Biotech_models-and-data/README.md

-# Modelling Biotech Processes
+# Biotech Processes Datasets
-This notebook shows a case related to the implementation of inhibiton models applied for bioethanol production process using cassava as raw material.
+This notebook shows a case related to the analysis of biotech datasets
-This example is availabe on Book from Schmidell et al (2001), entitled Industrial Biotechnology  (v2, 2001, p.
-135, chap 7)

-To run this notebook, follow the instruction bellow:
+To run, follow the instruction bellow:

 ## Commands to run: